Brushing vibrant colors across a canvas. Rhyming words to tell a story. Swaying to the music.

 The 9Muses Art Center – a program by Mental Health America of Southeast Florida – is an arts studio that has long created workshops, exhibitions and other artistic activities to provide behavioral health support for Broward residents with mental health and substance abuse disorders.

-A $51,000 grant from the Community Foundation last year helped the art center build on its longstanding commitment to the LGBT+ community with expanded efforts to combat discrimination, create safe spaces for dialogue and foster inclusion.
+A $51,000 grant from the Community Foundation last year helped the art center build on its longstanding commitment to the LGBTQ community with expanded efforts to combat discrimination, create safe spaces for dialogue and foster inclusion.

 The art center’s IRIS Year program – to celebrate diversity and the importance of mental health – launched with Glitter Nights.
 The program grew into online arts activities that kept building community connections during the pandemic.
-Along the way, the 9Muses Art Center continued to tailor its mission to find new opportunities to reduce stigma, bring people together and expand mental health wellness support for LGBT+ residents.
+Along the way, the 9Muses Art Center continued to tailor its mission to find new opportunities to reduce stigma, bring people together and expand mental health wellness support for LGBTQ residents.

 “People can really develop an understanding and a support network when they do art together,” 9Muses Art Center Manager Nicole Storrs said at the start of the IRIS Year program.